1993 New York City mayoral election: Campaign

+In April 2023, Giuliani admitted to using a "dirty trick" in an effort to suppress voting by the city's Hispanic population.
+Giuliani claimed he spent $2,000,000 on a "Voter Integrity Committee", which distributed literature in the predominantly Hispanic neighborhood of East Harlem which told voters to bring their green cards and claimed that the Immigration and Naturalization Service was conducting deportations.
+Giuliani says that when then-Attorney General Janet Reno questioned the tactic, he responded by saying "What civil rights did we violate?
+They don't have civil rights!
+All we did was prevent people who can't vote from voting.
+Maybe we tricked them, but tricking is not a crime."
+He also stated that "in those days, we didn't have crazy prosecutors.
+Nowadays, they'll probably prosecute you for it ... and that's the way we kept down the Hispanic vote."

+Debate

 Results

 Dinkins earned 48.3 percent of the vote, down from 51 percent in 1989.
 Although he was a moderate with a substantial history of building coalitions and supporting Jewish causes, one factor in Dinkins' loss was his perceived indifference to the plight of the Jewish community during the Crown Heights riot.
 Another was a strong turnout for Giuliani in Staten Island; a referendum on Staten Island's secession from New York City was placed on the ballot that year by Governor Mario Cuomo and the New York State Legislature.
-Dinkins defeated Giuliani handily in Manhattan, the Bronx, with a narrow victory in Brooklyn, however Giuliani's margin in the other two boroughs was large enough to win the election.
+Dinkins defeated Giuliani handily in Manhattan, the Bronx, and narrowly won Brooklyn.

+However, Giuliani's margin in the other two boroughs was large enough to win the election.
 Giuliani won by a margin of 53,367 votes.
 He became the first Republican elected Mayor of New York City since John Lindsay in 1965.